ilonacodes/ilonacodes.github.io/content/blog/simple-usage-of-react-redux.md

 Let's come back to the `my-daily-todos` directory in the `workspace` that we set up in my previous post and change into `my-daily-todos/src/index.js` file.

-<span style="color:red">it's not a good style to write all code parts in one file, and I do that only for this example.</span>
+<span style="color:red">It's not a good style to write all code parts in one file, and I do that only for this example.</span>

 I recommend you to remove all code inside and just replace that with: